-- 31. Describe any additional involvement in professional or civic organizations, volunteer activities, service in a church or synagogue, or any other activities or hobbies that could be relevant or helpful to consideration of your application. - American Arbitration Association Arbitrator (Customer Account, Expedited Case, and Non-Binding Arbitration Panels) - United States Commission on Civil Rights - Wisconsin State Advisory Committeee Member (2008 present) - Wisconsin State Advisory Committee Chairman (2008 2010) - Milwaukee Tennis & Education Foundation Board Member - Wisconsin Forum Chairman and Board Member - Milwaukee Forum, Alumni Member - Western Racquet Club, member and tennis team captain - 32.
+- Board of Governors (2011 present) - Secretary (2011 2012) - 31.
+Describe any additional involvement in professional or civic organizations, volunteer activities, service in a church or synagogue, or any other activities or hobbies that could be relevant or helpful to consideration of your application. - Wisconsin Juvenile Benchbook Committee Member - Wisconsin Juvenile Jury Instruction Committee Member

+- CAYSE Committee Member ("Comprehensive Approaches to Youth who have been Sexually Exploited") - Milwaukee Trial Judges Association Member - Wisconsin Trial Judges Association Member - Former American Arbitration Association Arbitrator (Customer Account, Expedited Case, and Non-Binding Arbitration Panels) - United States Commission on Civil Rights - Wisconsin State Advisory Committee Member (2008 present) - Wisconsin State Advisory Committee Chairman (2008 2010) - Milwaukee Tennis & Education Foundation Board Member - Wisconsin Forum Past Chairman and Board Member - Milwaukee Forum, Alumni Member - Western Racquet Club, member and past tennis team captain - 32.
 Describe any significant pro bono legal work you have performed in the last five years.

-I volunteer for two pro bono guardianship clinics - Children's Hospital of Wisconsin, Inc. Guardianship Clinic and the Milwaukee County Guardianship Assistance Program.
+When I was a practicing attorney, I volunteered for two pro bono guardianship clinics-Children's Hospital of Wisconsin, Inc. Guardianship Clinic and the Milwaukee County Guardianship Assistance Program.
 The clinics provide free legal services to families of developmentally disabled young adults who are near age 18, or have already reached age 18, and lack the mental capacity to make health care decisions for themselves.
 Once these disabled young people reach adulthood, their parents lose the legal authority to make health care decisions for them.
-I serve as a volunteer attorney to seek appointment of the parent (or other family member) as the guardian of the person so that there is someone in place with legal authority to continue making decisions for that young adult.
+I served as a volunteer attorney to seek appointment of the parent (or other family member) as the guardian of the person so that there is someone in place with legal authority to continue making decisions for that young adult.